anurag-kqi/MI-7-systems/know_base/thread/thread.md

 Q7.
 Take an input as argument and create that many threads in parallel?

 Q8.
 How many threads of execution are there in a program with 2 calls of pthread_create?
+- (Harshada)
+- After pthread_create successfully returns, the program will create two threads. because the main program is also a thread and it executes the code in the main() function.
+- Hence, after execution of thread there are 3 threads in a program with 2 calls of pthread_create.

 Q9.
 Let's try to understand the problem of interleaved execution.
 - There are two threads, operating on the same memory location (variable).